Russian Volunteer Corps

+The Russian Volunteer Corps (RVC; Русский добровольческий корпус, РДК) is a paramilitary unit of International Legion of the Defence Intelligence of Ukraine, a subordinate to the Main Directorate of Intelligence.
+The force is composed of citizens of Russia, based in Ukraine and united by their opposition to Russian President Vladimir Putin.
+It was formed in August 2022 after the 2022 Russian invasion of Ukraine to fight against the the Russian government under Putin.

-The group claimed responsibility for a March 2023 raid into the Bryansk region of Russia.
-Since May 2023, it has been launching larger cross-border raids into the Belgorod region of Russia, alongside the Freedom of Russia Legion.
+The group claimed responsibility for a March 2023 raid into the Bryansk Oblast of Russia.
+Since May 2023, it has been launching larger cross-border raids into the Belgorod Oblast of Russia, alongside the Freedom of Russia Legion.

 Origin and aims

-The Russian Volunteer Corps (RVC) was founded in August 2022 The founder and leader of the group is Denis Nikitin, who has been described as a neo-Nazi.
-According to the Ukrainian news agency Glavcom, the RVC was formed by Russian volunteers who had started fighting for Ukraine in the Azov Regiment and other units in 2014.
+The Russian Volunteer Corps (RVC) was founded by Ukrainian intelligence in August 2022 According to the Ukrainian news agency Glavcom, the RVC was formed by Russian volunteers who had started fighting for Ukraine in the Azov Regiment and other units in 2014.
 According to Polish news agency Vot Tak, unlike the Freedom of Russia Legion, the leadership of the RVC does not rely on Russian POWs-turned-defectors, but on Russian right-wing emigrants living in Ukraine.

 The RVC says it is made up of ethnic Russians fighting to defend Ukraine against Russia's invasion and to overthrow the government of Vladimir Putin.
 It asserts Russia's government should abandon its imperial ambitions and instead focus on improving the well-being of ethnic Russians.
 The RVC say they believe in self-determination for Russia's various ethnic minorities and "want to see a smaller, ethnic Russian state".
+The Jamestown Foundation said in May 2025 that members were fighting for Cossack freedom, political autonomy, and resistance against Russia's imperial system.

 RVC uses the symbols of the anti-Bolshevik Russian Liberation Army, largely composed of Soviet prisoners of war in German captivity who collaborated with Nazi Germany during World War II, but also helped Czech partisans in the Prague uprising against the German occupation.